Polyjapan/ji-staff-front/README.md

 # JIStaff

+Note to next maintainers : the year 2018 has been hardcoded in a lot of places.
+This will have to be updated before next edition.

 This is the frontend for the Japan Impact Staff Extranet.
 It is writen in TypeScript with Angular.
 It uses a backend written in Scala and delegates authentication to auth0.com.

 ## Development server